sdesuzane/sdesuzane/README.md

-<h1 align="center">Hello World!👋</h1>
+<h1 align="center">Hi there!👋</h1>
-<h3 align="center">I'm currently studying Computer Science.
+I'm currently studying Computer Science.
 I'm new to this crazy world of technology and I'm falling more and more in love with it. <br> My main focus is Front-end development.
-I constantly seek more knowledge, professional and personal growth.</h3>
+I constantly seek more knowledge, professional and personal growth.